qld-gov-au/qg-web-template/readme/getting-started.md

 ```

 **To start in the Storybook dev environment**
-We have added a Storybook develop environment for providing better UI component isolation and making visual testing possible, currently stories construction is WIP and will be replace the legacy dev environment if finished.
+We have added a Storybook develop environment for providing better UI component isolation and making visual testing possible.
 ```bash
 npm run start
 npm run test
 ```
-For more details of develop component is Storybook, please refer to [Develop in Storybook](readme/develop-in-storybook.md).
+For more details of developing component in Storybook, please refer to [Develop in Storybook](readme/develop-in-storybook.md).

 Next, guidelines and how to for [working in the Web Template git repo](git.md)